Göhrde murders: Further development

 The special commission was later dissolved, as it did not find the culprit.
 The head of the special commission retired in 1997.
 After that, only two detectives from the former special commission worked on the case, namely an investigator from Lüchow and an investigator from Lüneberg.
 In 2009, only the detective from Lüneberg was delegated to follow up on occasional hints.

-In July 2009 there was another, possibly last investigation approach: the two hairs secured from the vehicle of the Reinolds, which were neither assigned to the them nor the environment.
+In July 2009 there was another, possibly last investigation approach: the two hairs secured from the vehicle of the Reinolds, which were neither assigned to them nor the environment.
 The Kriminalpolizei wanted to carry out a new DNA test using more modern methods and compare them with the data stored in their records.
 The problem of DNA analysis was that the DNA pattern in old, failed, rootless hairs can only be completely isolated with a 60 percent probability.
 The criminal investigation was still based on the assumption that the two hairs were suitable to identify the perpetrators.
 In 2014, however, it was stated that the case would not be reopened due to capacity reasons.
 In June 2017 it was announced that a DNA result linked the crime to the scene of a murder in Hanover in 2015.
 However, because of another murder and the conviction of a 27-year-old man named Leger, no links were confirmed.